LuizGsa21/p4-conference-central/README.md

 - [Google Cloud Endpoints][3]

 ## How To Run Tests
-1. In `test/runner.py`, below the comment `UPDATE PATHS`, update the current paths to include the App Engine libraries and yaml (included in the App Engine SDK).
-If you are using a Mac and used google app engine SDK installer, you will most likely not have to change anything :)
+1. In file `test/runner.py`, locate the comment `UPDATE PATHS` and update the current paths to include the App Engine libraries and yaml (included in the App Engine SDK).
+If you are using a Mac and used Google App Engine SDK installer, you will most likely not have to change anything :)
-2. To run all tests, open the terminal in your projects root directory and run `python test/runner.py`
+2. To run all tests, open the terminal in your projects root directory and run `python test/runner.py` For those having trouble with step one, please checkout this [guide][7]

 ## How to Run on Local Server
 1. Update the value of `application` in `app.yaml` to the app ID you